 - social tennis

-- private and group tuition
+- private and group tuition for children and adults

 - pro-shop at Prince Alfred Park Tennis Courts for racquet, ball and shoe hire, purchase and restringing